Advanced use

 \[\Delta t_\mathrm{default} = \mathrm{Fo} \frac{\Delta z^2_\mathrm{min}}{D^*_\mathrm{max}}\]

-where \(\mathrm{Fo}\) is the Fourier number (factory default: 0.4), \(\Delta z_\mathrm{min}\) is the minimum value of the initial \(\Delta z\) array and \(D^*_\mathrm{max}\) is the maximum \(D^*\) value among all atom species over the initial concentration profile (see simu.Simulation.add_time() for implementation details).
+where \(\mathrm{Fo}\) is the Fourier number (factory default: 0.25), \(\Delta z_\mathrm{min}\) is the minimum value of the initial \(\Delta z\) array and \(D^*_\mathrm{max}\) is the maximum \(D^*\) value among all atom species over the initial concentration profile (see time_grid.TimeGrid.make_time_steps() for implementation details).
 The actual time time step is obtained by multiplying \(\Delta t_\mathrm{default}\) by an optional input parameter dt_multiplier.
 This is usually used to reduce the time step when the solver is unstable (dt_multiplier < 1).
-Alternatively, the time step may be modified with input parameter nt_multiplier (alias nt_mult), which is used as the inverse of dt_multiplier.
-One would decrease the time step (i.e., increase the number of time steps) with nt_mult > 1.
+Alternatively, the time step may be modified with input parameter nt_multiplier, which is used as the inverse of dt_multiplier.
+One would decrease the time step (i.e., increase the number of time steps) with nt_multiplier > 1.

 • When an initial or boundary atom fraction is close to 0.
 In this case, nt_multiplier values of 2-3 are usually sufficient to recover stability.